mashukur-rahman/My-notebook/README.md

 # My-notebook
 **My notebook is a fullstack blog website that I developed as a pet project.
-Besides being fully responsive. some other features of the website is-**
+Besides being fully responsive. some other features of the website are-**

 1. Track how many times a blog post has been read
 2. Stats in admin dashboard